-- A baccalaureate degree in a related field, provided the following prerequisites have been completed (numbers shown in parentheses are for undergraduate courses offered in Touro's Lander Colleges of Arts and Sciences, Speech Communications major):
+- A baccalaureate degree with a major in Speech from a regionally accredited institution OR a baccalaureate degree in a related field, provided the following prerequisites have been completed (numbers shown in parentheses are for undergraduate courses offered in Touro's Lander College of Arts & Sciences)

-- Phonetics (COC 208)
+- Phonetics (SPLN 208)

-- Speech and Hearing Science (COC 308)
+- Speech and Hearing Science (SPLN 308)

-- Audiology (COC 309)
+- Audiology (SPLN 309)

-- Communication Disorders (COC 310)
+- Communication Disorders (SPLN 310)

-- Applicants whose native language is not English, or who did not graduate from a college in the USA or other English-speaking country, must also demonstrate proficiency in English through satisfactory performance on the TOEFL examination or IELTS examination.
+- Applicants whose native language is not English, or who did not graduate from a college in the USA or other English-speaking countries, must also demonstrate proficiency in English through satisfactory performance on the TOEFL examination or IELTS examination.
 Our international student services department can help with any questions.